mighty-gerbils/gerbil/doc/reference/net.md

 ```
 :::

-Untaints a thread-group, restoring its spcific state.
+Untaints a thread-group, restoring its specific state.

 ### Loading the Expander